 with the practically unlimited potential of offboarded computing, data from mobile handsets can be processed and returned to the device almost in real-time, and distributed processing and storage will become a more practical solution than device-bound technologies.

-How can developers meet the 5G challenge?
+How can developers meet the

 The big challenge for mobile development companies is how best to utilize this new networking capability.
 While initial roll-out will mainly see traditional technologies improve – as inevitably, older devices will still need to operate on the networks that are available – the potential for high-speed networked computing may well spark a gold-rush scenario as developers compete to find ways to implement the new capabilities in ways that provide real benefits to consumers.